ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 - Does not test the integration between different parts of an application.
 - Sensitive to change when the code under test is refactored.

-As the classic test pyramid suggest, the bulk of your tests would normally be on this layer.
+As the classic test pyramid suggest, the bulk of your tests would normally be on this level.
 Keep in mind, though, that it is possible to achieve 100% test coverage with only unit tests, yet still have an application that does not function properly due to the lack of integration between its components.

 ### Test Pyramid Extended

-Considering the three layers of the classic test pyramid in relation to automating Gherkin scenarios, the scope of a unit test is often to narrow.
+Considering the three levels of the classic test pyramid in relation to automating Gherkin scenarios, the scope of a unit test is often to narrow.
 Gherkin scenarios typically describe functionality that is implemented through the collaboration of multiple classes and methods.
 With proper focus, these scenarios tend to cover functionality within a single service or API, making the scope of UI and service tests too broad.
-Therefore, I introduce an additional layer in the test pyramid, as depicted below.
+Therefore, I introduce an additional level in the test pyramid, as depicted below.

 ![Test Pyramid Extended](../../../static/images/where-to-position-specflow-in-the-test-pyramid/test-pyramid-extended.png)